teamwalnut/rescript-urql/README.md

 ## 💻 Example Projects

-`reason-urql` has a nice set of examples showing how to use the basic components and APIs to get the most out of GraphQL and Reason in your app – check them out in the `/examples` folder.
-To run any of the examples, follow these simple steps.
+`reason-urql` has a nice set of examples showing how to use the hooks and client APIs to get the most out of GraphQL and Reason in your app – check them out in the `/examples` folder.
+To run any of the examples, follow these steps.

 ```sh
 # 1. Navigate into the example of choice.